EmmanuelSchoen/21SchoolProjects/README.md

 ### Welcome to 21 School Projects

 There're some projects, created during my study in 21 Programming School.
 I'm still there, so list will increase.
-The most part of my beginner's code will be improved in course of training.
+The most part of my beginner's code are improving in course of training.
 Some projects were built by me and my fellow mates, so I will change only my own part.

 All projects stored in folders divided by branch/pool/internship.
 Small explanation down here :)